cloudnative-pg/cloudnative-pg/docs/src/storage.md

     by Kubernetes where a pre-provisioned volume exists.
 Make sure you check for any pods stuck in `Pending` after you have deployed the cluster, and if the condition persists investigate why this is happening.

+## Block storage considerations (Ceph/ Longhorn)

+Most block storage solutions in Kubernetes suggest to have multiple 'replicas' of a volume to improve resiliency.
+This works well for workloads that don't have resiliency built into the application.
+However, CloudNativePG has this resiliency built directly into the Postgres `Cluster` through the number of instances and the persistent volumes that are attached to them.

+In these cases it makes sense to define the  storage class used by the Postgres clusters to be defined as 1 replica.
+By having additional replicas defined in the storage solution like Longhorn and Ceph you might incur in the issue known as write amplification, unnecessarily increasing disk I/O and space used.